RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 [Eloquent JavaScript]: http://eloquentjavascript.net/

-# JavaScript warming-up

-## Reading Assignment and Resources
+# Reading Assignment and Resources

 Read chapters 1 through 5 and chapters 12 and 13 of [Eloquent
 JavaScript].
 The first few chapters should be a quick read and the later chapters